berkinkinay/berkinkinay/README.md

  I'm 23 and I live in Turkey.
-I Build & Develop web apps my specializes in developing `React apps`🌐 Focusing on the best user experience, I can optimize your applications and provide high-performance💫
+I Build & Develop web apps my specializes in developing `React apps`🌐 focusing on the best user experience, I can optimize your applications and provide high-performance💫

  I work on `JavaScript` technologies mostly. `I am focusing on developing the new features in Software Development.` I'm also improving myself about `Backend` currently💻